PBSWE/PBSWE/README.md

 CompTIA Project+ PK0-004 <br>
  <br>

 ⚡ Fun fact: In my spare time, I like to compose and produce music 🎶.
-I have been doing this ever since I was young (not that I'm not young still) and I've used many DAWs (digital audio workspace 🎹) such as FL Studio, SoundForge and LogicX Pro. <br>
+I have been doing this ever since I was young (not that I'm not young still) and I've used many DAWs (digital audio workspace 🎹) such as FL Studio, SoundForge, Reason and LogicX Pro. <br>
 <br>

 ⚡⚡ A couple of years ago I connected with a local singer 💃🏼 in Las Vegas and asked if she would agree to sing some lyrics I wrote.
 She did, we recorded 🎤, she sounded amazing, I polished and finished the track 🥁🎷 and guess what?
 A record label 💽 in Netherlands heard it and wanted to release it worldwide 🌎 under their label! <br>